syguo96/starter-hugo-academic/content/authors/admin/_index.md

 2. **How can we identify fundamental laws of nature directly from data?**
    → This includes [*causal de Finetti*](https://arxiv.org/abs/2203.15756) line of work on the statistical foundations of causality and building a [foundation model for in-context causal inference](https://arxiv.org/abs/2506.06039) on scientific applications.

-My long-term interest is at the interface of AI and science: to help build a physics-inspired mathematical theory of intelligence and to use AI to accelerate scientific discovery.
+My long-term interest is AI + Science: helping build a physics-inspired mathematical theory of intelligence and using AI to accelerate scientific discovery.

 ---